 The VA offers Veterans the Community Care program as an option for to receive care when the VA cannot provide services.1

-The program allows veterans to access services through local community care providers (CCPs) that are approved by the VA.
-Veterans pay the same rate for services as they would if they were receiving care at a VA drug rehab.
+The program allows Veterans to access services through local community care providers (CCPs) that are approved by the VA.
+Veterans pay the same rate for services as they would if they were receiving care at a VA addiction treatment center.
 To receive treatment through the community care program, you must meet certain eligibility requirements.
 To find a community care provider, you can use the VA’s locator tool.

 What to Expect in Our Veterans Programs

-At American Addiction Centers, we offer treatment for veterans in numerous facilities located across the U.S., including Greeenhouse.
+At American Addiction Centers, we offer treatment for Veterans in numerous facilities located across the U.S., including Greenhouse.

 At AAC, we believe in improving all aspects of a person’s life.
 Our staff utilizes evidence-based therapies like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and motivational interviewing (MI).
 We also incorporate many different approaches into treatment, including:

 - Medical detox.